WorkflowBench™ Preview

 Test Dataset

-The benchmark uses 15 real production bugs from 5 open-source repositories.
-Each bug was traced from a fix commit back to the PR that introduced it, the same methodology used by Greptile and Entelligence.
+The benchmark uses 15 real production bugs from 5 open-source GitHub repositories.
+Each bug was traced from a fix commit back to the PR that introduced it.

 Cal.comTypeScript